JunyaQ/Scheduler/README.md

 # Scheduler
+## Scheduler
+This webpage will add notes to the slot and disply it based on the business hour.
+The color of the slot will be changed based on current time by using moment js
+## About Scheduler
 WHEN open the page<br/>
 THEN the current date and time is displayed based on moment.js and displaying the business hour<br/>
 WHEN view the blocks